harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 :::note

-Currently, macOS platforms for Harness Cloud are behind a feature flag.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+Currently, macOS platforms for Harness Cloud are behind a feature flag with limited availability.
+You can [submit a request to enable the feature](https://forms.gle/CWCcuE3nxqEdFJcZ6).

 :::